 Liquified Natural Gas LNG reduces sulfur emissions

 Viking Grace passenger ship of Viking Line and Megastar of Tallink Silja where the first passenger ships in the world to adopt LNG as fuel.
 Both were built in Turku’s dock, and many of the technology suppliers were from the Finnish maritime industry.

 The first ever LNG driven icebreaker Polaris that was designed and built in Finland was completed in 2016.
 The ship uses both LNG and low sulphate-containing diesel as fuel.

-During the summer of 2018, the shipping company ESL Shipping will take two modern-technology, LNG driven, dry cargo ships into use.
+During the year 2018, the shipping company ESL Shipping has taken two modern-technology, LNG driven, dry cargo ships into use.
 The emissions of the new ships will be reduced by 50% compared to its predecessors.

 The Containership shipping company is renewing its fleet with four new LNG driven ships during the year 2018.
 Furthermore, Containership is reducing the emissions of the entire logistical chain by bringing in LNG driven lorries to its logistical chain.
 The company aims to be the first European company to base its entire logistical chain on LNG technology.

 Lang Tech was granted the first price in the environmental innovation competition for shipping, in Copenhagen 2017 for its sulfur scrubber.
 The company’s tailored exhaust gas cleaners and modular water management system saves costs, especially when installed in ships that are already in use.
 The technology was first tested on Lang Ship’s vessels and later introduced in many passenger and cargo ships.

 Meriaura Group has developed a new ship concept together with its partners.
 VG EcoCoasterTM is a very energy efficient dry cargo ship, that has been designed to reduce the burden on the environment compared to traditional dry cargo ships.
 The ship uses Eco Fuel biofuel, that is made out of recycled waste.